MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

 Some channels such as Cortana, Teams, Direct Line, and WebChat are able to do this without the user noticing.
 For example, WebChat uses session cookies to ensure that the sign-in flow took place in the same browser as the WebChat conversation.
 However, for other channels the user is often presented with a 6-digit _magic code_.
 This is similar to a built-in multi-factor authentication, as the Bot Framework Token Service will not release the token to the bot unless the user finishes the final authentication, proving that the person who signed-in has access to the chat experience by entering the 6-digit code.

-## Azure Activity Directory application registration
+## Azure Active Directory application registration

-Every bot that is registered as an Azure Bot Service uses an Azure Activity Directory (AD) application ID.
+Every bot that is registered as an Azure Bot Service uses an Azure Active Directory (AD) application ID.
 It is important **not** to re-use this application ID and password to sign-in users.
 The Azure Bot Service's Azure AD application ID is to secure the service to service communication between the bot and the Bot Framework Channel Services.
 If you want to sign-in users to Azure AD, you should create a separate Azure AD application registration with the appropriate permissions and scopes.

 ## Configure an OAuth connection setting